PoryDrive/PoryDriveFNN/README.md

 There is also an example script supplied [multitraincli/go.sh](multitraincli/go.sh).
 This script is set to execute 128 processes each time because it is best to launch 600+ processes in batches running `go.sh` multiple times otherwise they will all lag and quit all at once if all launch at the same time.

+## nan

+I've created gigabytes of different datasets at this point using both [/multitraingui](/multitraingui) (GUI) and [/multitraincli](/multitraincli) (CLI) and this is what you need to know..

+I can generate a dataset using CLI of almost 1GB and usually it will train just fine, but some times and more often when I approach 1GB the training process will start to [NaN](https://en.wikipedia.org/wiki/NaN).
+But, if I create datasets using GUI I have not noticed this happen yet, so far I have created datasets up to 2GB this way.

+The main difference between CLI and GUI dataset aggregation:
+- **GUI:** ~1GB dataset takes 10 hours using 10 processes running simultaneously.
+- **CLI:** ~1GB dataset takes 10 minutes using 600 processes running simultaneously.

+It is much easier to create more CLI processes on one machine than GUI processes because they are much more light weight and require no communication with a Graphics Processing Unit (GPU).

+It's just worth keeping this in mind if your dataset starts producing a NaN loss when training with it.
+I am not completely sure why this is yet, I am checking that the CLI processes do not write NaN floats to the dataset _(before they are written)_, I check for any write corruption to the extent that I can in real-time which is just that the number of bytes written is correct.
+It is possible that the high frequency and resource demanding nature of the CLI processes all running at once could be causing bytes to be miss-written to file creating NaN's in the dataset, checking the bytes after writing them could detect this and is an option that comes at a cost to performance but one I will probably be adding.

 ## config.txt
 It is possible to tweak the car physics by creating a `config.txt` file in the exec/working directory of the game, here is an example of such config file with the default car physics variables.
 ```